ingridscience

 Optional: ask them to draw a sketch of each kind of seed they find on a map of the garden they are in.

-If indoors: give students a seed collection to look at and draw.
+If indoors: give students a seed collection to look at, classify and draw (see attached worksheet).

 Classifying seed dispersal mechanisms

-With discussion of what the students found and noticed, add each of their drawings to a board, placing each seed in a quadrant of a board divided by dispersal mechanism (wind, animal, self dispersal) - but with no labels (yet).
+Either give students a worksheet (see attachment) or add students' drawings to a board, placing each seed in a quadrant of a board divided by dispersal mechanism (wind, animal, self dispersal).
+Ask students to find the actual (often tiny) seed in each case.

 Examples:

-Wind dispersal: light structures with a large surface area make the seeds float slowly down to the ground, and are blown sideways by the wind to land away from the parent plant e.g. the feathery parachutes of dandelion, the helicopter wings of maple.
+Wind dispersal: light structures with a large surface area make the seeds float slowly down to the ground, and are blown sideways by the wind to land away from the parent plant e.g. the downy parachutes of dandelion, the helicopter wings of maple).

-Animal dispersal: berries (that get eaten and pooped out far away), barbed seeds (that get caught on animals' fur).
+Animal dispersal: berries (that get eaten and pooped out far away e.g. rosehip), seeds with hooks or barbs (that get caught on animals' fur e.g. burdock).

 Self dispersal: pods that explode open (e.g. fireweed) or "pepper pots" that sprinkle seeds away (e.g. poppy).